ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

 ### What about bad actors on other instances?
 Or bad instances?

 This could be a problem.
 It hasn't been yet.
 If it becomes a problem, talk to your instance Admin about blocking the bad instance.
-This is not a Mastodon specific problem, but Mastodon has better tools for combatting this problem than other platforms.
+This is not a Mastodon specific problem, but Mastodon has better tools for fighting this problem than other platforms.

 ### But Mastadon is doomed to die!